jstrom2002/MathParser/README.md

 #### This project is open-source and free for reuse and re-distribution without credit or royalty.

-This project is an archive of some old code I wrote years ago (around 2015) for parsing functions, doing arithmetic, etc. I've cleaned it up and added some unit tests.
+This project is an archive of some old code I wrote years ago (around 2015) for parsing functions, doing martrix arithmetic/operations, etc. I've cleaned it up and added some unit tests.
 I've also written a simple command line interface.
 The code was written when I was first learning how to program, so it is presented with that in mind.
+The UI uses MATLAB syntax when possible.

 #### References:
 Masina, Enrico.
 "A Review on the Exponential-Integral Special Function and Other Strictly Related Special Functions."
 University of Bologna, Italy.